 Just in time for your 4th of July celebration, these melt-in-your-mouth Red White and Blue Cookies are about to steal the spotlight with their sparkling beauty and their delicious taste!
-With just 5 ingredients, these cookies are not only easy to make, they’re pretty to look at too!
+With just 5 ingredients, these cookies are not only easy to make, but they’re also pretty to look at too!

 Every year, I try to share at least one or two recipes that are either red and white for Canada Day, or red, white, and blue for the 4th of July.
 Last week, I shared my Canadian Sugar Cook-eh’s recipe with you, so this week, I’m sharing my Red White and Blue Cookies which were specifically prepared for my American friends as well as my Canadian friends who are currently living in the US.